-2. A consulting Party may also request in writing a meeting of the Commission where consultations have been held pursuant to Article 17.6 (Cooperative Labor Consultations), 18.11 (Environmental Consultations), or 7.7 (Committee on Technical Barriers to Trade).
+&lt;sup>1 For greater certainty, the term "perishable goods" means perishable agricultural and fish goods classified in chapters 1 through 24 of the Harmonized System.

-3. The requesting Party shall deliver the request to the other Parties, and shall set out the reasons for the request, including identification of the measure or other matter at issue and an indication of the legal basis for the complaint.
+&lt;sup>2 A consulting Party receiving such a request shall strive to accommodate it.

-4. Unless it decides otherwise, the Commission shall convene within ten days of delivery of the request and shall endeavor to resolve the dispute promptly.
-To assist the Parties reach a mutually satisfactory resolution of the dispute, the Commission may:
+&lt;sup>3 For purposes of this paragraph and paragraphs 2 and 4, the Commission shall consist of the cabinet-level representatives of the consulting Parties, as set out in Annex 19.1 (The Free Trade Commission), or their designees.

-- (a) call on such technical advisers or create such working groups or expert groups as it deems necessary; - (b) have recourse to good offices, conciliation, or mediation; or - (c) make recommendations.
+- 2. A consulting Party may also request in writing a meeting of the Commission where consultations have been held pursuant to Article 16.6 (Cooperative Labor Consultations), Article 17.10 (Collaborative Environmental Consultations), or Article 7.8 (Committee on Technical Barriers to Trade). - 3.
+The requesting Party shall deliver the request to the other Parties, and shall set out the reasons for the request, including identification of the actual or proposed measure or other matter at issue and an indication of the legal basis for the complaint. - 4.
+Unless it decides otherwise, the Commission shall convene within ten days of delivery of the request and shall endeavor to resolve the dispute promptly.
+The Commission may: - (a) call on such technical advisers or create such working groups or expert groups as it deems necessary; - (b) have recourse to good offices, conciliation, mediation, or such other dispute resolution procedures; or - (c) make recommendations, as may assist the consulting Parties to reach a mutually satisfactory resolution of the dispute.

 5. Unless it decides otherwise, the Commission shall consolidate two or more proceedings before it pursuant to this Article regarding the same measure or matter.
-The Commission may consolidate two or more proceedings regarding other matters before it pursuant to this Article that it determines are appropriate to be considered jointly.2
+The Commission may consolidate two or more proceedings regarding other matters before it pursuant to this Article that it determines are appropriate to be considered jointly.